Easily access important information

 Our wonderful Science and Math teachers (Mrs. Zepeda, Ms. Mohr, Ms. Finlay, and Mr. Carlos) need a helping hand!
 We're looking for volunteers to help with different events throughout the year.
 Mrs. Zepeda needs volunteers on Fridays, most any time, to help her with her wonderful organic garden.
 There are usually one or two math and science events.
 If you have a love for Science and Math or just love that your kids come home expressing how much fun they had learning with our Science and Math teachers, please sign-up as a volunteer to make our upcoming events successful and memorable!

 GreenSSEDS is a parent volunteer group dedicated to the development and implementation of on-campus programs that raise environmental awareness and create a healthier, greener SSEDS.
-This group will partner with teachers, school staff and parents to create ongoing environmental education programs for students in all grades.
-The volunteer team will also organize our Earth Day celebrations plus recycling, student energy patrol and other programs.
+This group partners with teachers, school staff and parents to create ongoing environmental education programs for students in all grades.
+The volunteer team helps organize our uniform swaps, Earth Week celebrations, green communications, and other programs.

 Our extensive library needs volunteers to help collect books from the classrooms, process inventory and decorate during festive seasons.
 Volunteers may choose to come in any day between Monday – Friday for thirty minutes after flag salute, six or seven times as a total year-round commitment.
 Volunteers are also needed to conduct book clubs with the children in grades 1 through 5.